 #2 Pour your knowledge and tips for better performance into your people.
 This sounds all too simple, yet I still find many contractors struggling with investing in their workers’ knowledge and skill development.
 Sure, some workers might take what they’ve learned and start their own company or move to a competitor, but most will stay with you longer due to your investment in their career.

 #3 Coach through overseeing without micromanaging.
 This admittedly can be the toughie to overcome.
 There’s always that fine line between when to step in and prevent a mistake from happening and when to allow a worker, or crew, to go ahead and screw something up.
 Remember, some of the best lessons you ever learned were the result of failure.
 As an owner, you hate to see mistakes made but your approach should be to debrief on mistakes, making sure that your workers realize how they made the mistake, what they can do to correct the mistake and how to prevent the same from happening again.
 That’s coaching!

-This fourth point has always been a challenge for me personally.
+This point has always been a challenge for me personally.
 “Why can’t they see what I see?” has been repeated countless times in my head (and sometimes audibly).
-Yet, this doesn’t change the fact that people do not all learn and grow in the same manner or at the same pace.
+Yet, this doesn’t change the fact that people don’t all learn and grow in the same manner or at the same pace.
 So…leaders and coaches must adapt to their workers or risk running off potentially good long-term employees.

-Brad Humphrey is president of Pinnacle Development Group, a consulting firm that specializes assisting construction companies.
-For more information on Brad's sessions at NPE 2015, January 28-31 in Nashville, visit www.nationalpavementexpo.com.
+Brad Humphrey is president of Pinnacle Development Group, a consulting firm that specializes in assisting construction companies.
+For more information on Brad’s sessions at NPE 2015, January 28-31 in Nashville, visit www.nationalpavementexpo.com.